-Dr. Alban is married to his wife, Kay; they have a son, Matthew.
+Dr. Alban is married to his wife, Kay; they have two sons, Matthew and Christopher..
 They make their home in Winchester, Virginia.

 Daniel J. Miller enjoys a varied career as a collaborative pianist, organist, harpsichordist, church musician, and teacher.
 Having performed throughout the eastern United States and in Europe, Daniel is currently an accompanist at Shenandoah University where he serves as pianist for the Conservatory Choir under the direction of Grammy Award winning conductor Robert Shafer.
 At Shenandoah Dan has also accompanied Cantus, Opera Workshop, opera rehearsals, auditions, and many student recitals and other performances.
 He has served as a staff accompanist on the faculty of Shepherd University, and on the faculty of the Foxcroft School as piano instructor and staff accompanist.